ajheideman/ajheideman.github.io/_pages/research.md

 _Representation_ 56(2): 195-213

 Call and Response?
 Neighborhood Inequality and Political Voice <br>
+With Paru Shah and Amber Wichowsky.
 Forthcoming at _Urban Affairs Review_

+An Exmaination of the Direct and Interactive Effects of Race, Ethnicity, and Gender on Charge Reduction <br>
+With Tina Freiburger and Danielle Romain-Dagenhardt.
+Forthcoming at _Journal of Crime and Justice_

 ## Selected Work in Progress
 **Contextual and Individual-Level Determinants of Attitudes Toward Local Taxes** <br>
 with Tom Holbrook. _Revise and Resubmit_.<br>
-**An Examination of the Direct and Interactive Effects of Race, Ethnicity, and Gender on Charge Reduction** <br> with Tina Freiburger and Danielle Romain. _Revise and Resubmit_.<br>
 **Reliable Sources?
 Correcting Misinformation in Polarized Media Environments** <br>
 with Nicholas R. Davis, Taraleigh Davis, Patrick Kraft, Jason T. Neumeyer, and Shin Young Park. _Under Review_.<br>